-But university is more than just attending classes, which is why this year we will be encouraging our students to enjoy extracurricular events such as attending our annual lectures and seminars and participating in student life.
+The university is more than just attending classes, which is why we encourage our students to enjoy extracurricular events such as attending our annual lectures and seminars and participating in student life.

 Whether online or in person, the real learning will, as always, occur in your courses and through your interactions with fellow students, teaching assistants, and professors.
 I also encourage you to create a sense of community by getting involved in your student association, IRHRSA, and its activities throughout the semester.